- Course Number:

 - Special Fee:

-Course DescriptionLaboratory-intensive course providing introduction to and practice in the culture of animal cells and cell lines.
-Focus is on routine maintenance and record-keeping, including media preparation, cryopreservation, and troubleshooting common culture problems.
-Prerequisites: BIT 109 or BIT 110 or instructor permission.
+Course DescriptionIntroduces the practice and process of culturing animal cells and cell lines in a laboratory.
+Focuses on routine maintenance and record-keeping, including media preparation, cryopreservation, and troubleshooting common culture problems.
+Prerequisites/concurrent: BIT 109 or instructor permission.

 Addendum to Course Description